AutoVision-cloud/SA-Det3D/README.md

 </div>
 <br/>

-- We also show qualitative performance on KITTI val split.
+- We also illustrate qualitative performance on KITTI val split.
+We show that our method identifies missed detections and removes false positives.
 Red bounding box represents ground truth and green represents detector outputs.
 From left to right: (a) RGB image of challenging scenes.
 (b) Result of the state-of-the-art methods: PointPillars, SECOND, Point-RCNN and PV-RCNN. (c) Result of our full self-attention (FSA) augmented baselines, which uses significantly fewer parameters and FLOPs.
-<br/> FSA attends to the entire point-cloud to produce global
-context-aware feature representations.
-Our method identifies missed detections and removes false positives.
 <div align="center">
   <img src="docs/demo_qual.png" width="600px" />
   <p>Fig.3.
 Visualizing qualitative results between baseline and